Commercial Real Estate

 DIRECT AVERAGE ASKING RENT PER SQUARE FOOT PER YEAR

-Direct average asking rent was $73.65 per square foot per year in 2016 Q4, increasing by 0.2 percent since the previous quarter and by 7.1 percent since the same quarter of the prior year.
+Direct average asking rent was $73.44 per square foot per year in 2017 Q1, decreasing by 0.5 percent since the previous quarter and increasing by 1.9 percent since the same quarter of the prior year.
 Comparisons to the previous period use seasonally adjusted data.

 Commercial Real Estate data comes from Jones Lang LaSalle.